In Inaugural Address, Trump Decries 'Carnage' And Promises 'America First'

 The formal hand-off of power is now complete, as the Trump administration only begins to come into focus.
 Trump, who has had no experience in elective office, now controls a vast federal bureaucracy, including national security, international diplomacy, the economy, the environment and the justice system.
 He's painted his governing agenda in broad strokes, promising to "Make America Great Again" by bringing jobs back to the U.S. and deliver a tough message on the international stage.

-His formal remarks from the inaugural platform hearkened back to his campaign speeches: "We will bring back our jobs.
+His remarks from the inaugural platform harked back to his campaign speeches: "We will bring back our jobs.
 We will bring back our borders.
 We will bring back our wealth and we will bring back our dreams."

 Trump went on to blast "empty talk" by politicians of the past.
 "Now arrives the hour of action," he said.